How to Make a Data List GDPR Compliant

 - Legitimate Interest

 Of the 6, one of particular note is legitimate interests.
 Under this guideline, you are able to process an individual’s data if their data will be used for purposes that are seen as in their legitimate interest and in ways that they would reasonably expect.
 However, to rely on legitimate interest, you must undertake a legitimate interest assessment (LIA).
 This will help identify and remove any records that are not appropriate for your marketing.
-This prevents problems from occuring down the line.
+This prevents problems from occurring down the line.

 Impact can undertake these LIAs for your business if we find that legitimate interest is the appropriate basis to rely on.
 It is worth noting that it will not be the most appropriate course of action in every circumstance.